keypom/keypom-docs/docs/Tutorials/Cookbook/welcome.md

 import TabItem from '@theme/TabItem';

 # Keypom Cookbook
-Welcome to the Keypom's developer documentation cookbook.
+Welcome to the Keypom cookbook!
 Here you can explore Keypom's building blocks that help create awesome onboarding experiences.

+## Getting Started
+In this cookbook, you will get to explore different building blocks you can use for your own projects.
+These will range from creating a drop to working with Keypom balances and everything in between.
+Each of these building blocks will provide a code snippet, using the Keypom JS SDK and Rust.

+For the cookbook, you will need the following installed.

+the Keypom JS SDK version will require you to initiate Keypom.
+This is done

 ### Creating a Drop